EYRA-Benchmark/eyra-k8s/README.md

 # eyra-k8s
-Kubernetes configuration for EYRA deployment
+Kubernetes configuration for EYRA deployment.

+NOTE: The cluster has helm 2.12.0 installed: make sure your helm version matches this!

 - Create a Kubernetes cluster
 - Allow ports 80 and 443 in the firewall for the cluster